micmejia/bible-dump/AMPC/Jeremiah/Jer 46.md

-Concerning _and_ against Egypt: against the army of Pharaoh Necho king of Egypt, which was by the river Euphrates at Carchemish, which [^a]Nebuchadrezzar king of Babylon smote _and_ defeated in the fourth year of Jehoiakim son of Josiah king of Judah:
+Concerning _and_ against Egypt: against the army of Pharaoh Necho king of Egypt, which was by the river Euphrates at Carchemish, which Nebuchadrezzar king of Babylon smote _and_ defeated in the fourth year of Jehoiakim son of Josiah king of Judah: